 Thomas J. Meaney has been a director since June 2006.
 He has been the president, chief executive officer and a director of Mikros Systems Corp., an electronics equipment company, since 1986.
 From 1983 to 1986, Mr. Meaney served as a senior vice president and director at Robotic Vision Systems, Inc., an electronics company.
 From 1977 to 1983, he served as the vice president of business development of the Norden Systems Division of United Technologies Corp., an electronics company.
-Mr. Meaney holds a Master of Science degree in Mechanical Engineering from Drexel University and a Bachelors degree in Mechanical Engineering from Drexel University and a Bachelors to sit on our Board of Directors include his significant experience in the electronics industry and his prior board experience at other companies.
+Mr. Meaney holds a Master of Science in Mechanical Engineering from Drexel University and a Bachelors degree in Mechanical Engineering from Villanova University.
+We believe Mr. Meaney's qualifications to sit on our Board of Directors include his significant experience in the electronics industry and his prior board experience at other companies.